salesforcecli/plugin-org/messages/sandboxbase.md

 # sandboxSuccess.actions

 The username for the sandbox is %s.
-You can open the org by running org open -e %s
+You can open the org by running "%s org open -e %s"

 # checkSandboxStatus

-Run "org resume sandbox --job-id %s -o %s" to check for status.
+Run "%s org resume sandbox --job-id %s -o %s" to check for status.
 If the org is ready, checking the status also authorizes the org for use with Salesforce CLI.

 # warning.ClientTimeoutWaitingForSandboxCreate